Covid - 19 infection control policy - updated 24.06.21

 9. All patients will be telephoned (or met outside) at the time of their appointment and screened for Covid-19 symptoms (do you have a fever, a new cough or a change in your sense of taste or smell?).
 They will also be asked whether they are a close contact of someone with Covid-19 or whether anyone they live with has any symptoms of Covid-19 – in which case they should be at home isolating.
 If anyone answers positively to any of these questions their appointment will be rescheduled.

-11. If it is necessary to touch the patient during the appointment, I first will remove the gloves I have been wearing since the beginning of their appointment (using standard infection control methods), wash my hands thoroughly (for at least 20 seconds using anti-bac soap), and apply a pair of fresh gloves prior to the procedure.
+11. If it is necessary to touch the patient during the appointment, I will wash my hands thoroughly (for at least 20 seconds using anti-bac soap), and apply a pair of gloves prior to the procedure.

-12. If performing a vaginal / rectal examination or myofascial release treatment, and it is necessary to swap the treating hand, gloves are removed, hands are washed, and new gloves are put on, as above (this is as per standard infection control procedures).
+12. If performing a vaginal / rectal examination or myofascial release treatment, and it is necessary to swap the treating hand, gloves are removed, hands are washed for 20 seconds as above, and new gloves are put on, as above (this is as per standard infection control procedures).

 13. Gloves will be worn at all times for all manual therapy or for administering acupuncture.